About

 Since 1998, San’s poems, essays and short stories have featured in international anthologies and magazines.
 San has published three poetry collections and two fiction chapbooks.
 Their poetic collaboration with dictation software, Naturally Speaking (espresso, Toronto) co-won the 2013 bpNichol award.
 Blissful Times (book*hug, Toronto) was widely reviewed as a groundbreaking digital hybrid.

-Recent story publications include Protest! and Thought X (Comma Press, Manchester), We Were Always Here (404 Ink, Edinburgh), British Council, Extra Teeth, Gutter, and The Deaf Poets Society.
+Story publications include Protest! and Thought X (Comma Press, Manchester), We Were Always Here (404 Ink, Edinburgh), British Council, Gutter, Extra Teeth, and The Deaf Poets Society.
 San’s essays have been commissioned for Disability Futures in the Arts, Wordgathering, Disability Arts Online, The Bi-ble Volume 2 (Monstrous Regiment, Edinburgh), Imaginary Safe House (Frog Hollow Press / HA&L, Victoria/Hamilton), and The State of the Arts (Coach House Books, Toronto).

 Visit Books or Portfolio for more info, and San’s SoundCloud for audio recordings.